nabil-boag/angular-multimocks/README.md

 ### Delayed responses

+In some scenarios you may want to simulate a server/network delay.
+This is done by intercepting the HTTP response and delaying it.
-In some scenarios you may want to simulate a delay getting a response for a resource.
-Mocks accept an optional `responseDelay` property that will delay the response for the specified time in milliseconds:
+Mocks accept an optional `responseDelay` property that will delay the HTTP response for the specified time in milliseconds:

 ```
 "responseDelay": 500